UA-Carpentries-Workshops/2019-05-19_IntroPython_data_viz/README.md

 ## YouTube Channel
 Anaconda Installation Video: https://youtu.be/1uD0QKlqLi8

-Using the HPC Open OnDemand Jupyter Notebooks:
+Using the HPC Open OnDemand Jupyter Notebooks: https://youtu.be/QbcB6DPjVFo

+Main Talk:

 ## Installation
 We'll be using Python 3, Jupyter (JUlia + PYThon +R = Jupyter) Notebooks, and Pandas to analyze the Titanic passenger log.
 The easiest way to install all of these on your local computer, that's your laptop or desktop, is using Anaconda: https://docs.anaconda.com/anaconda/install/